rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter_typed/README.md

 ```bash
 $ $NDDSHOME/bin/rtishapesdemo -domainId 1
 ```
+Then start publishing and subscribing to the Square topic.
 You should be able to see red squares in the subscriber application.
 Keep in mind the shape color has been overwritten in the adapter for showcasing purposes.